PanJohnny/McDecentralize/README.md

 - java for running the Minecraft server

 > [!NOTE]
-> This project has been tested only on Linux, with rclone and Google Drive as the synchronization provider.
-It should work on Windows and macOS as well, but it has not been tested.
-Other rsync remotes should work as well.
+> This project has been tested on Linux and Windows.
+MacOS is supported but the native build was not tested.

 ## Setup
 ### On Linux/MacOS